Fujifilm X-T20 vs Olympus E-1

 Studio photographers will appreciate that the Olympus E-1 (unlike the X-T20) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-T20 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the E-1 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-1 was succeeded by the Olympus E-3.
+Both the X-T20 and the E-1 have been discontinued, but can regularly be found used on eBay.
+The E-1 was replaced by the Olympus E-3, while the X-T20 was followed by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-T20 or the Olympus E-1 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.